YINI-lang/.github/profile/README.md

 ## Project status

+## Project status

-The spec is in release candidate state and the core parsers are being validated against a shared test suite.
-Feedback, bug reports, and careful review are very welcome before 1.0.0 is finalised.
+The YINI specification is currently in release candidate state.
+The core parser implementations are being validated against a shared test suite before the first stable `1.0.0` release.

+Feedback, bug reports, parser comparisons, and careful review are very welcome.

 ## Goals and design choices